U.S. News Rankings

 |Application deadline||January 15|

 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at Colorado College is 10:1, and the school has 64.9 percent of its classes with fewer than 20 students.
-The most popular majors at Colorado College include: Biology/Biological Sciences, General; Economics, General; Political Science and Government, General; Sociology; and History, General.
-The average freshman retention rate, an indicator of student satisfaction, is 95.0 percent.
+The student-faculty ratio at Colorado College is 10:1, and the school has 65.2 percent of its classes with fewer than 20 students.
+The most popular majors at Colorado College include: Economics, General; Biology/Biological Sciences, General; Sociology; International Economics; and Political Science and Government, General.
+The average freshman retention rate, an indicator of student satisfaction, is 95.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|